NASA-IMPACT/COSMOS/CONTRIBUTING.md

     This command will create a pull request from your branch into the base branch specified.

 2. **Review and Merge**:
-Once the pull request is created, you can review it on GitHub and merge it if everything looks good.
+Once the pull request is created, we will review it on GitHub and merge it if everything looks good.
+If any changes are required, we might ask you to make adjustments before the merge.